 Japan is one of the friendliest, cleanest most respectful- and most advanced countries in the world.
 And we’re not just talking about their state of the art toilets.
-While Tokyo is the main draw for many, a trip to Kyoto is absolutely essential for a full Japanese excursion.
+That’s a treat we’ll save until you arrive.
+While Tokyo is the main draw for many on their first trip, a trip to Kyoto is absolutely essential for a full Japanese excursion.

 Breakfast places are surprisingly not always so easy to find, with many cafes not opening until late morning.
 However, if you’re looking to venture out from the standard, over priced breakfast found in your hotel, there are a few local spots that are definitely worth a try.
 Bake House Inoue is not too far from Kyoto train station and sells delectable fresh breads and pastries.

 Other excellent places to try: Cafe Rhinebeck, Ipponogi, or Miyako Yasai Kamo for a more traditional Japanese breakfast experience.
 Believe it or not- we think Japan does better pastry than France!

 As it seems with most things in Kyoto, the earlier you get there the better, so after scarfing down your kaiseki or croissant breakfast, get moving.
 If you do, there will be fewer tourists, and when we say it gets crowded, we mean it.

 Found in the Arashiyama district, which is up to a 30 minute drive from many points in Kyoto, this is one of Kyoto’s most popular things to see, and rightly so.
 You’ll be so glad you did, even if it leaves you far away from most other things.

 Walking among the soaring stalks of bamboo is absolutely breathtaking, and for those Instagram savvy travelers: try capturing the sunlight beaming through the vibrant green bamboo.
 It looks even better in real life.
 Just be sure to turn up the saturation after your snap…